microsoft/qsharp/katas/content/teleportation/measurement_free_teleportation/index.md

-In this exercise apply the principle of deferred measurement to the teleportation circuit.
+In this exercise you will apply the principle of deferred measurement to the teleportation circuit.

 **Inputs:**
 1. The two qubits `qAlice` and `qBob` in $\ket{\Phi^{+}}$ state.